Ultras Desna

 Ultra Desna (Ультрас Десна) is the organized supporters group of the Ukrainian multi-sports club Desna Chernihiv.
-They are quite famous for supporting and following their team, at home and away.
-In particular they show a warm welcome when them team enter in any stadium to play supporting the club until the end of every single.
-During Desna's matches the fan area displays a great view of white and blue being worn.
+They are known for supporting and following their team, at home and away.
+During Desna's matches, the fans display the teams colours of blue and white.

 History

 Origin

 The first organized departure of fans for the away match of Desna fans took place on 1 August 1990, when Chernihiv's fans supported their home club in Kyiv.
 Four Chernihiv enthusiasts came to the match against SKA Kyiv; one of them still supports Desna.
 For over 16 years, a loyal fan has always been with the team and has more than 170 away games.

 In independent Ukraine, a significant surge in attendance, up to 6,520 spectators per game on average in the 2003/04 season, occurred in the first half of the 2000s.
 The highest attendance at home matches in the championship of Ukraine — 6,684 — was recorded in the 2007/08 season, in which the team took 4th place in the Ukrainian First League.
 Since 2008, the club team has never been without support in away matches.
 For eight years, at least one fan is always been with the team no matter the circumstances or weather.
 In 2010, Desna could have disappeared from the football map of Ukraine, but a team of enthusiasts of led by Oleksiy Chebotaryov saved the situation - Desna not only continues to exist, but also sets maximum goals.